MicrosoftDocs/powerapps-docs/powerapps-docs/teams/overview-of-the-power-apps-app.md

 ### Tables

 In Power Apps, a *table* defines information that you want to track in the form of records, which typically include properties such as company name, location, products, email, and phone.
 You can then surface that data by creating an app that refers to the table.
-For more information about tables, go to [Tables overview](../maker/common-data-service/entity-overview.md).<!--note from editor: Can you get the reader closer to a discussion of tables?-->
+For more information about tables, go to [Tables overview](../maker/common-data-service/entity-overview.md).

 ![Solution explorer - Tables](media/power-apps-overview-12.png "Solution explorer - Tables")